Paper clip: National symbol

 The clips were meant to denote solidarity and unity ("we are bound together").
 The wearing of paper clips was soon prohibited, and people wearing them could risk severe punishment.

-The leading Norwegian encyclopedia mentioned the role of the paper clip as a symbol of resistance in a supplementary volume in 1952, but did not yet proclaim it a Norwegian invention.
+The leading Norwegian encyclopedia mentioned the role of the paper clip as a symbol of resistance in a supplementary volume in 1952 but did not yet proclaim it a Norwegian invention.
 That information was added in later editions.
 According to the 1974 edition, the idea of using the paper clip to denote resistance originated in France.
 A clip worn on a lapel or front pocket could be seen as "deux gaules" (two posts or poles) and be interpreted as a reference to the leader of the French Resistance, General Charles de Gaulle.

 The post-war years saw a widespread consolidation of the paper clip as a national symbol.
 Authors of books and articles on the history of Norwegian technology eagerly seized it to make a thin story more substantial.
 They chose to overlook the fact that Vaaler's clip was not the same as the fully developed Gem-type clip.
-In 1989 a giant paper clip, almost 7 m high, was erected on the campus of a commercial college near Oslo in honour of Vaaler, ninety years after his invention was patented.
+In 1989, a giant paper clip, almost 7 m high, was erected on the campus of a commercial college near Oslo in honor of Vaaler, ninety years after his invention was patented.
 But this monument shows a Gem-type clip, not the one patented by Vaaler.
 The celebration of the alleged Norwegian origin of the paper clip culminated in 1999, one hundred years after Vaaler submitted his application for a German patent.
 A commemorative stamp was issued that year, the first in a series to draw attention to Norwegian inventiveness.
 The background shows a facsimile of the German "Patentschrift".
 However, the figure in the foreground is not the paper clip depicted on that document, but the much better known "Gem".
 In 2005, the national biographical encyclopedia of Norway (Norsk biografisk leksikon) published the biography of Johan Vaaler, stating he was the inventor of the paper clip.